Tony Macaulay

 Tony Macaulay (born Anthony Gordon Instone; 21 April 1944) is an English author, composer for musical theatre, and songwriter.
 He has won the British Academy of Songwriters, Composers and Authors Award twice as 'Songwriter of the Year' (1970 and 1977).
-He is a nine time Ivor Novello Awards winning songwriter.
+He is a nine time Ivor Novello Award winning songwriter.
 In 2007, he became the only British person to win the Edwin Forrest Award for outstanding contribution to the American theatre.
 Macaulay's best-known songs include "Baby Now That I've Found You" and "Build Me Up Buttercup" with The Foundations, "(Last Night) I Didn't Get to Sleep at All," as well as "Love Grows (Where My Rosemary Goes)" and "Don't Give Up on Us".